DavidSosaMoriana/sudoku-solver/README.md

 # sudoku-solver

-This application is using the Solve Sudoku api found in RapidApi website and made by Sean Osier
+This application is using the Solve Sudoku api found in RapidApi website and made by  Adhithiyan Azhagudurai